-The software architecture introduced in section IV will encapsulate the different components of TASER's hardware.
-Therefore, these components are analysed in detail in the following subsections.
+The software architecture introduced in section 4 will encapsulate the different components of TASER's hardware.
+Therefore, these components are analyzed in detail in the following subsections.
 Their prerequisites, limitations and particularities constitute the foundations of many design decisions for the software architecture.
-They are presented here since they examplarily show difficulties which are found similarly met by other service robotic platforms.
+They are presented here since they exemplarily show difficulties which are similarly met by other service robotic platforms.

-A. Mobile Platform
+3.1 Mobile Platform

-The mobile platform of TASER is a modified MP-L-655 from NEOBOTIX5 with a special extension to mount two robot arms.
+The mobile platform of TASER is a modified MP-L-655 from NEOBOTIX4 with a special extension to mount two robot arms.
 The platform is equipped with a differential drive with integrated wheel encoders, two laser-range finders and a gyroscope for navigation.
 The parts are accessed via a Controller Area Network (CAN).
-The mobile platform is controlled by a C/C++ application developed in [7] and enhanced for TASER.
+The mobile platform is controlled by a C/C++ application developed in [9] and enhanced for TASER.
 It provides a TCP/IP interface to trigger motion commands.
-Motion commands allow savely moving the robot forward or backward over a given distance and to rotate the robot to a given orientation.
+Motion commands allow safely moving the robot forward or backward over a given distance and to rotate the robot to a given orientation.
 Additionally, pose information from the localization algorithm or measurements from the sensors can be requested.
-The localization algorithm incorporates an extended Kalman filter and reaches an accuracy of $\pm 1\ cm$ in position and ± 1 in orientation.
+The localization algorithm incorporates an extended Kalman filter and reaches an accuracy of ± 1 cm in position and $\pm 1^{\circ}$ in orientation.